Willow Class 2019 - 2020

-Willow Class, taught by Mrs McManus and supported daily by Mrs Read, is full of imaginative and enthusiastic learners who are keen to learn about the world and share their thoughts and ideas with each other.
+Willow Class is taught by Mrs McManus each morning, supported by Mrs Heron, and Mrs Forrester for four afternoons.
+It is a class full of imaginative and enthusiastic learners who are keen to learn about the world and share their thoughts and ideas with each other.

 In Year 2 we hope to spark the children's natural curiosity and encourage them to take part in discussions and ask lots of questions.
-We do lots of hands-on learning and love to include lots of drama and music in our lessons.
+We enjoy hands-on learning opportunities and love to include lots of drama and music in our lessons.
 The children in Year 2 have many opportunities to become brilliant problem solvers and really get stuck in to some interesting maths challenges.

 Some of our maths targets for this year are: